Tushar-chauhan198/PLUM-1/README.md

 # Roles & Responsibilities:-
 * The Signin/Signup page is done by Shubham.
 * Next Page Done by Ashish
-* Product Page done by Rahul.
+* Product Page done by Tushar.
-* Payment Page done by Tushar
+* Payment Page done by Rahul.

 # Challenge-: